Dym077/drf-api02/README.md

 This project was developed using the Agile method to achieve a good workflow.
 All the User stories in the Kanban board are associated to their respective Epics.
-They are also labelled according to their prioritisation index: Must-have, Should-have, Could-have and Won't-have.
+They are also labelled according to their MoSCoW prioritisation index: Must-have, Should-have, Could-have and Won't-have.

 The Kanban board was created wit Github Projects.
 You can find the link to it [here](https://github.com/Dym077/drf-api02/projects?query=is%3Aopen)
 The board is complete with all User stories having their acceptance criteria displayed.